Snakes

 Rescue Advice

-• If you have found an injured or sick snake, immediately call an experienced snake handler either through the local wildlife group, a professional, or through your local fire station if necessary.
+• If you have found an injured or sick snake, immediately call Sydney Wildlife Rescue on 9413 4300, or a professional snake catcher.
 Keep the animal in sight, from a distance, until help arrives.

 • If a snake is found inside a house, leave a window or door open as an avenue of escape, whilst blocking off further entry to the rest of the house.
 You can do this by rolling towels and wedging them under the door for instance.